sqldelight/sqldelight/ALPHA.md

 SqlDelight 1.0 Alpha
 ====================

 This doc is a WIP towards a readme as well.
-If you have feedback on the alpha/readme please file an issue.
+If you have feedback or questions about the alpha/readme please file an issue.

 ### Kotlin/Gradle